Recommended links for student teachers X

 child, whose everyday companions, in school or out, consist of

-other children who think that reading is ''not cool'', will
+other children who think that reading is boring and unpleasant, will

 copy those attitudes, ignoring those held by parents or other